 Considers the nature of museums and art galleries and their role and function in our society and culture.
 Students study the workings of the art market and a variety of other topics that impinge upon it, such as conservation, restoration, the investment potential of art, and art world crime.
 Students visit many of the great London galleries and museums with their rich intercultural collections, as part of this course.
 A university-level survey of the history of international art is strongly recommended as a prerequisite.

 This course covers the fundamentals of fashion and the basic principles that govern all fashion movement and change.
-It examines the history, development, organization and operation of merchandising and marketing activities, trends in industries engaged in producing fashion, purchasing of fashion merchandise, foreign and domestic markets, and the distribution and promotion of fashion.
+It examines the history, development, organization and operation of merchandising and marketing activities, trends in industries engaged in producing fashion, purchasing of fashion merchandise, foreign, domestic and local markets, and the distribution and promotion of fashion.